ValiantWind/ValiantWind.github.io/tos.md

 - I reserve the right to cancel the commission at any time for any reason without penalty.
 I'm not obliged to give you the reason for canceling either.
 - When I cancel a commission, which doesn't happen often, the reason will always be serious.
 I will never cancel a commission for no reason.
-- If you were to scam me in anyway, I will open source the project you commissioned me.
+- If you were to scam me in any way, I will open source the project you commissioned me.
 I will also do several other things that you won't be happy with.
 Don't scam me, and everything will be fine. :)

 If you have any questions about the Terms above, please let me know.